slevithan/regex/README.md

 `;
 ```

-If desired, the refactored version can be minified to a native regex literal using Regex+'s Babel plugin.
+If desired, the refactored version can be minified back into a regex literal during a build step, using Regex+'s Babel plugin.

 ### IP address regex